Digital World’s SEC filings show just how risky a Trump partnership can be

 - The numerous lawsuits against the former president proving too distracting or forcing him to resign from the board.

 - The SEC, as it did in 2002, could issue a cease-and-desist order.
-(In 2002, the agency came after Trump Hotels and Casino Resorts for violations of the anti-fraud provisions of the Exchange Act.
+(In 2002, the agency came after Trump Hotels and Casino Resorts for violations of the anti-fraud provisions of the Exchange Act.)

-- Trump’s long history of companies that have filed for bankruptcy and/or failed.
+- Trump’s long history of companies that have filed for bankruptcy and/or failed

 - Trump himself.
 “Neither the personal nor political conduct of President Trump, even if such conduct could negatively reflect on TMTG’s reputation or brand or be considered offensive, dishonest, illegal, immoral, or unethical, or otherwise harmful to TMTG’s brand or reputation, shall be considered a breach of the license agreement,” the filing reads.